cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 *  Bug fixed in Portfolio Gallery.

 = 1.5.5 =
-*  Added ability to add Videos instead of images.
+*  Added ability to add Videos instead of images in Portfolio Gallery.

 = 1.5.4 =
 *  Bug fixed in Portfolio Gallery.